 We can’t emphasize enough how careful you should be when offering any belonging or property as collateral.
 Be sure you have a clear plan for making your monthly payments so you never default.

 Here’s the bottom line: be smart and careful.
-Consider using alternative forms of collateral financing like equipment financing or inventory financing that have a clear path for repayment and profit.
+Consider using alternative forms of collateral financing like equipment financing or inventory financing with a clear path for repayment and profit.
 But whatever you do, be sure to read the fine print so you know exactly what you’re getting into.

-If you need help finding the perfect loan for your business, check out our rankings of The 11 Best Small Business Loans.
+If you need help finding the perfect loan for your business, check out our rankings of Best Small Business Loans of 2022.
 We’ve dug up all the details you need to make an informed choice